lyft/cartography/docs/root/usage/tutorial.md

 Once everything has been installed and synced, you can view the Neo4j web interface at http://localhost:7474.
 You can view the reference on this [here](https://neo4j.com/developer/guide-neo4j-browser/#_installing_and_starting_neo4j_browser).

 If you already know Neo4j and just need to know what are the nodes, attributes, and graph relationships for our representation of infrastructure assets, you can view our [sample queries](samplequeries.html).
+More sample queries are available at https://github.com/marco-lancini/cartography-queries.

 Otherwise, read on for this handhold-y tutorial filled with examples.